Why this Mexican school pushes to get migrant children in the classroom

 Who is responsible for the education of the migrant children passing through Mexico?
 School principal Carlos García Roblero sees it as his duty to include everyone.

-“When children come to my school, I don’t label whether they are foreigners or not,” says principal Carlos García Roblero.
+“When children come to my school, I don’t label whether they are foreigners or not,” says Principal Carlos García Roblero.

 Mr. García Roblero’s mission to give all children equal opportunity is rooted in his four decades of teaching in this rural state of Chiapas, experience educating across language barriers in Indigenous communities, and desire to listen to and connect with students in what he calls the “classroom trench,” despite his growing leadership role.